 By default, the

-server will stop maintaining index values for keys that match more than 4000 entries.
+stops maintaining index values for keys that match more than 4000 entries.
+You can change the

-Before running the following commands, be aware that you will need to do an index rebuild on the system, which requires a system shutdown, unless the command is run as a task.
+Before running the following commands, be aware that you must do an index rebuild on the system, which requires a system shutdown unless the command is run as a task.

 To configure the index properties: